For the UK immunisation schedule please see the National Immunisation Schedule. Please visit our fees page for prices of all immunisations.

 Our travel advice service is available every working day and is staffed by doctors and trained travel nurses.
 We are a registered yellow fever centre.

 If you know what vaccinations are required, an appointment can be booked directly with the nurse.
-In this appointment the nurse will be asked where your have taken your advice from.
+In this appointment the nurse will ask where your have taken your advice from.
 If additional vaccines are needed we will charge for the cost of the advice and the vaccination.

-If you are not clear what vaccinations you need, we ask that you complete a travel planning questionnaire and book a travel consultation to discuss and administer the necessary vaccinations.
+If you are not certain about what vaccinations are needed, we ask that you complete a travel planning questionnaire and book a travel consultation to discuss and administer the necessary vaccinations.

 The travel consultation will cost £120 which is reduced to £60 if vaccinations are administered.
 The vaccinations will be charged in addition to the price of the consultation.

 Malarone is kept in stock and costs £45 per pack of 12 tablets.